newhavenrb/dpir/Discussion-Questions.md

 ## Chapter 2: Overview of the Ruby language

+* Coming from statically typed languages like Java and C, I still don't fully understand how the ruby interpreter handles all `@instance_variable`'s.
+How exactly does the interpreter pick up all of them? _Zach_

 This chapter is Ruby basics.
 If anyone has any clarifying questions, we'll be happy to clear things up.

 ## Chapter 3: Template Methods